On regularized Shannon sampling formulas with localized sampling: Introduction

 \section{Introduction}

-The classical Whittaker--Kotelnikov--Shannon sampling theorem plays a fundamental role in signal processing, since this result describes the close relation between a bandlimited function and its equidistant samples.
-This sampling theorem states that any function $f \in L^2(\mathbb R)$ with bandwidth $\le \frac{N}{2}$, i.\,e., the support of the Fourier transform
+The classical Whittaker--Kotelnikov--Shannon sampling theorem plays a fundamental role in signal processing, since it describes the close relation between a bandlimited function and its equidistant samples.
+More precisely, this sampling theorem states that any function $f \in L^2(\mathbb R)$ with bandwidth $\le \frac{N}{2}$, i.\,e., the support of the Fourier transform

 is contained in $\big[- \frac{N}{2},\,\frac{N}{2}\big]$, can be recovered from its samples $f\big(\frac{\ell}{L}\big)$, $\ell \in \mathbb Z$, with $L \ge N$ and it holds

 with the $\sinc$ function